-- BLLC highly encourages HD security cameras. - BLLC strongly encourages not selling ice or cups in order to help deter open containers and public intoxication. - All signage to follow zoning guidelines. - BLLC discourages sales of drug paraphernalia, knives, and items detrimental to community environment.
+- HD Security Camera system required by law. - BLLC strongly encourages not selling ice or cups in order to help deter open containers and public intoxication. - All signage to follow zoning guidelines. - BLLC discourages sales of drug paraphernalia, knives, and items detrimental to community environment.
 (If such items are sold, it must be done in compliance with State and local laws.)